sinfulz/JustGetDA/README.md

 ##

 # My Internal Pentest Methodology

+## Physical Access (not always in-scope / part of a Internal Pentest)
+  One can get into a workstation / server via a few methods:
+  - Offline NT Password & Registry Editor / chntpw
+  - Kon-Boot

 ## External Reconnaissance
   A client may allow you onto the internal network on a Kali VM positioned somewhere within their network.
 Without domain credentials, there is not much one can do so tools like the following are useful to gather usernames/email addresses: